 Pictum Tricolor plant is one of the rare varieties of aglaonema with the price as high as $200.

 5. Aglaonema Chocolate

-The chocolate-colored leaves of the plant are 4 inches to 6 inches long and 2 to 4 inches wide.
+The chocolate-colored leaves of the plant are 4-6 inches long and 2-4 inches wide.

-Moreover, the chocolate look-alike plant can reach a height of 0.5 to 1 m.
+Moreover, the chocolate look-alike plant can reach a 0.5-1 m height.